Best Brazilian Employer of Record Service Shortlist

 An Employer of Record (EOR) simplifies hiring and compliance in Brazil by managing payroll, tax obligations, and labor laws.
 Key services include:

-- Payroll in BRL: Ensures accurate payments in compliance with Brazilian labor laws, including the Consolidation of Labor Laws (CLT), covering salary, overtime, and record-keeping.
-This prevents penalties from the Ministry of Labor and Employment (MTE).
+- Payroll in BRL: Your EOR partner ensures accurate salary payments in Brazilian reais (BRL) while staying fully compliant with the Consolidation of Labor Laws (CLT).
+This includes handling overtime, salary adjustments, 13th-month salary requirements, and record-keeping to prevent penalties from the Ministry of Labor and Employment (MTE).

-- Tax Compliance and FGTS: Handles Income Tax (IRRF), Social Security (INSS), and the Severance Indemnity Fund for Employees (FGTS) contributions, ensuring adherence to Brazilian Federal Revenue (Receita Federal) requirements.
+- Tax compliance and FGTS: The EOR manages all required tax obligations, including Income Tax Withholding (IRRF), Social Security (INSS), and contributions to the Severance Indemnity Fund for Employees (FGTS).
+This guarantees compliance with Brazilian Federal Revenue (Receita Federal) regulations and ensures proper calculation and filing of all mandatory contributions.

-- Visa and Work Permits: Assists with securing the appropriate Brazilian visas and work permits for foreign workers, ensuring compliance with regulations set by the National Immigration Council and the Ministry of Justice.
+- Visa and work permits: For foreign talent, the EOR assists with securing the correct Brazilian visas and work permits in coordination with the National Immigration Council and the Ministry of Justice.
+This ensures full legal compliance for international employees.

-- Onboarding and Offboarding: Manages compliant employee onboarding and terminations, in line with Brazilian labor laws, reducing the risk of labor disputes or claims.
+- Onboarding and offboarding: The EOR manages compliant onboarding and termination processes under Brazilian labor law.
+This includes proper documentation, notice requirements, severance calculations, and procedures that reduce the risk of future labor disputes or claims.

 Benefits of an Employer of Record Service